BrennanB572/Gold_Price_vs_Inflation/README.md

 - Ritika took ownership of ensuring deadlines were accomplished and handled presentation updates/design.
 - Country Assignment: China / Yen Analysis

-## Research Questions / Hypothesis
-1. Where is the money lowest inflation?
-2. What currency experience the highest inflation?
-3. What currency experience the lowest inflation?
-4. Is it profitable to move money?
-5. What currency has the consistent value range for the longest time?
-6. What currency has the least consistent value range for the longest time?

 ## Research Questions / Analysis Conclusion
 1. Where is the money lowest inflation?
 2. What currency experience the highest inflation?